d3vpz/coffee/README.md

 ```
 This will fetch the library and script files from the github repository and replace the old ones with the new ones.
 Don't worry, your project will stay the same.

-### IF YOU DON'T HAVE THE SCRIPT
+### IF YOU DON'T HAVE THE SCRIPT OR SCRIPT DOESN'T UPDATE
-If you are on a version of Coffee that does not have the update script, write this command in the root of your project directory.
+If you are on a version of Coffee that does not have the update script or the update script cannot update itself, write this command in the root of your project directory.
 ```console
 wget https://raw.githubusercontent.com/d3vpz/coffee/main/coffee_update.sh -O coffee_update.sh
 ```